 New Mexico Sustainable Forestry Business Plan

-The New Mexico Sustainable Forestry Business Plan brings together diverse stakeholders to co-create a strategy for restoring and sustaining our burned and overly dense unburned forests.
-Together we can conceive a comprehensive approach in Colfax, Mora, and San Miguel, Counties that serves long-term forest health, reduces wildfire threats, and is as carbon negative as possible.
-We can also improve the economic well-being of rural people while sustaining local and Indigenous values, communities, and cultures.
+The New Mexico Sustainable Forestry Business Plan gathered diverse stakeholders to co-create a strategy for restoring and sustaining our burned and overly dense unburned forests.
+Together, we conceived a comprehensive approach in Colfax, Mora, and San Miguel Counties that serves long-term forest health, reduces wildfire threats, and is as carbon-negative as possible.
+This plan would improve the economic well-being of rural people while sustaining local and Indigenous values, communities, and cultures.
 Yes, we can do all this if we think, plan, and invest collaboratively for the common good.

-Current recovery efforts that primarily consist of compensation to individual households and businesses do not recover the landscapes and livelihoods that communities and the region rely on.
+Current recovery efforts, which primarily consist of compensation to individual households and businesses, do not recover the landscapes and livelihoods that communities and the region rely on.
 Many western rural communities still suffer in the aftermath of wildfires due to the absence of an integrated strategy.
 With a clear vision of a vital future and a road map for how to get there, we can ensure that the substantial funds now being deployed transform the conditions that led to the fires in the first place.

 What’s the challenge?

-We need a new initiative style equipped to facilitate the collaboration and coordination necessary to respond effectively to major ecological breakdowns.
-Within 18 to 24 months of the massive 2022 Hermits Peak and Calf Canyon wildfires, $100 million in the commercial value of sawlogs just on private lands will be lost through rot and deterioration if we don’t act fast.
-The challenge the Sangre de Cristo Mountain Initiative has undertaken is to coordinate across businesses and governments to scale up the volume of harvesting, logistics, and processing of various forest materials into valuable products.
+We need a new initiative style to facilitate collaboration and coordination to respond effectively to major ecological breakdowns.
+If we don’t act fast, within 18 to 24 months of the massive 2022 Hermits Peak and Calf Canyon wildfires, $100 million in the commercial value of sawlogs just on private lands will be lost through rot and deterioration.
+OnTrackNorthAmerica led stakeholders through a six-month game-planning process to coordinate businesses and governments to scale up the volume of harvesting, logistics, and processing of various forest materials into valuable products.
 This coordinated action and funding will empower the numerous public sector efforts now in gear to effectively expand the capacity of the local forestry materials industry with business-savvy capital for staffing, equipment, and new facilities coupled with more culturally and ecologically relevant practices.
-We can integrate funding and support from the public and private sectors to accomplish what neither government nor business can accomplish independently.
+We can integrate funding and support from the public and private sectors to accomplish what neither government nor business can achieve independently.

 What’s the opportunity?